-A solar panel’s color and finish of its face determine its look.
+A solar panel’s color and the finish of its face determine its look.
 There are two options available.
 Black on Black is the most attractive.
-Black with white back-sheet (White Diamonds or Stripes) is the most common.
+Black with a white back-sheet (White Diamonds or Stripes) is the most common.
 There may be visible copper busbars on the front, even on all-black panels.
 You’ll usually pay a premium for black panels.
 The most expensive panels have copper on the back of the panel, creating a solid black, plasma tv look on the front.
 Compare the looks of the premium panels below.

 What Are The Best Solar Panels?